Sia Uses Her Real Face On Dating Apps & No One Knows Who She Is

-Sia (full name Sia Furler) is one of the most mysterious faces, or rather wigs, in music.
-To Rolling Stone she opens up about how she, an enigma of a Grammy-winning artist in a Cruella de Vil wig, manages to use dating apps.
+Sia (full name Sia Furler) is one of the mysterious faces, or rather wigs, in music.
+To Rolling Stone she opens up about how she, an enigma of a Grammy-winning artist, wrapped in a Cruella de Vil wig, manages to use dating apps.
 (She was married from 2014 t0 2016 to filmmaker Erik Lang.)

-Over the past decade, thanks to behind-the-scenes songwriting for other artists and her own music, Sia has become one of the most lucrative and influential artists in the industry.
-In fact, she is the only artist to ever have been invited for perform on Saturday Night Live three times in one year.
-And she has one unforgettable interaction that trumps (ha) them all.
+Right now, she tells the magazine, she is using apps like Tinder and Bumble — the standard stuff.
+She uses a fake name, but a real photograph of herself, because for a long time, not a lot of people knew what Sia actually looked like.
+(Here she is at the airport recently for those of you who missed the few moments she's gone sans wig.)
+As far as a career on the app?
+She says she's a writer (Aw!
+Twins!), but if she's hitting it off with the potential Tinder boo, she reveals the truth, in format something like this: "I’m actually also a pop star called Sia."
+She says the biggest challenge isn't keeping her identity under wraps, but learning to date the American way.
+"I went on a couple of dates, and they were nice," she says.
+"I’m trying to practice intimacy. ’Cause we don’t date in Australia.
+We just get together.”

 Advertisement